RTEMS/rtems-docs/user/tools/tester.rst

     --timeout                    : Set the test timeout in seconds (default 180 seconds) --trace                      : Trace the execution
     --warn-all                   : Generate warnings

+.. note:: The list of options may be different for each release.
+For more
+          information, please see the available options for the release you are using.